How are dangerous goods classified in Canada?

 Choosing appropriate equipment or packaging for hazardous materials is critical to prevent corrosion or burns.

-Class 9: Miscellaneous products, substances, or organisms
+Class 9: Miscellaneous products, substances or organisms

-They are subject to the same transportation requirements as other hazardous materials.
+These substances are subject to the same transportation requirements as other hazardous materials.

-Let EBI Enviro Urgence manage your hazardous
+Let Enviro Urgence manage your hazardous waste